yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Comprehensions.rst

 Notice that the dictionary comprehension is similar to a list comprehension in that it has a ``for`` sequence expression and an optional ``if`` filter.
-This comprehension is delimited by braces (``{}``) and distiguished by the ``KEY:VAL`` key-value pair in the operation expression.
+This comprehension is delimited by braces (``{}``) and distinguished by the ``KEY:VAL`` key-value pair in the operation expression.

 For example, we could construct a dictionary that maps integers to their square root as follows.